 3) Dine – in Style: Plan an easy, appetizing and appealing menu for the Christmas party.
 Don’t forget to include the splash of colors in your food as well.
 We bet it would definitely enhance the grace of your party on the dinner table.
 Try include dishes which can be made well in advance and are not much complicated.

 4) Give Your Party a Personal Touch: Put in a selection of different colored and sized baubles in a clear vase to make a quirky centerpiece.
 Handmade placards cut into shapes of Christmas trees or a sprig of holly will only make your guests feel extra special.
-From hand written invite notes to homemade edible gifts, it all add an emotional personal touch to the party.
+From handwritten invite notes to homemade edible gifts, it all adds an emotional personal touch to the party.

 5) 5) #SayNoToFoodPoisoning with Godrej Lal Hit to Kill Cockroaches: Along with the lighting, decor, and good food, there is one more thing you need to take care of – safety of your guests and family.
 The cockroaches crawl into your kitchen from drainage pipes and hide in various corners of the kitchen.
 They contaminate food behind your back and spread food poisoning.
 So don’t let cockroaches disrupt your festivities.
 Get rid of them with Lal HIT and its unique ‘deep reach nozzle’.
 The only solution for a disease-free Christmas.
 This festive season #SayNoToFoodPoisoning with Lal Hit.